 Background: Harris was a 33rd-round selection of the Toronto Blue Jays in the 2012 MLB Draft after posting a 5-3 record and 2.77 ERA for Hazelwood Central as a senior, fanning 69 hitters over 43 innings...Went 5-4 with a 3.67 ERA during a junior campaign that saw him strike out 60 hitters in 55.1 innings of work, complete three starts and post a pair of saves...That effort came on the heels of an impressive sophomore season, in which he was a perfect 8-0 to lead the Suburban North Conference in victories and earn the league's player of the year honor...Posted a 2.49 ERA and two shutouts while striking out 48 batters in 45 innings to lead the Hawks to a district title and state tournament appearance...Also excelled at the plate, batting .475 as a sophomore...Competed in football for the Hawks as well, earning Suburban North Conference Special Teams Player of the Year recognition as a senior.

-Personal: Jonathan R. Harris is the son of Roy and Michelle Harris...Born October 16, 1993 in St. Louis, Mo...Plans to major in history at MSU.
+Personal: Jonathan R. Harris is the son of Roy and Michelle Harris...Born October 16, 1993 in St. Louis, Mo...Majoring in geography with a minor in psychology.